-The Innovation for Clinical Translation (ICT) Fellowship program was established as a key component of the expanding partnership between the Purdue College of Engineering and Indiana University School of Medicine to increase the number of doctoral students in biomedical engineering who are focused on translating innovating technologies to clinical practice.
+The Innovation for Clinical Translation (ICT) Fellowship program was established as a key component of the expanding partnership between the Purdue College of Engineering and Indiana University School of Medicine to increase the number of doctoral engineering students who are focused on translating innovating technologies to clinical practice.

 ICT Fellows are co-mentored by two faculty members: one in the Purdue College of Engineering and one in Indiana University School of Medicine.